 What is iDebit?

 For Canadian customers who are already familiar with the separate Instadebit organisation, they will find that iDebit works in exactly the same way.
-For those that aren’t ‘in the know’, the process is really very simple.
+For those that aren’t ‘in the know’, the online banking process is really very simple.

-This isn’t a traditional eWallet such as PayPal where funds are stored in your account ready to transfer to merchants or to send to friends and family.
+iDebit isn’t a traditional eWallet such as PayPal where funds are stored in your account ready to transfer to merchants or to send to friends and family.
 Instead, iDebit is linked to your preferred bank account and can pay for goods or services at any retailer that accepts it.

 It’s likened to writing a check online but the difference in this case is that none of the consumer’s bank details are disclosed.
-That extra level of security makes iDebit a popular option for Canadian consumers and the company has built up a strong customer base in a short space of time.
+That extra level of security makes using iDebit a popular online banking option for Canadian consumers and the company has built up a strong customer base in a short space of time.

 Full details as to how the service works can be found on the iDebit homepage.
 It’s simple to follow and essentially, it just involves signing up and confirming your personal details before linking your chosen bank account.

-IDebit and PayPal
+iDebit and PayPal

 At present, there are no options to transfer money between PayPal and iDebit and vice versa.
 With some traditional eWallets, it is possible to connect the company with PayPal by way of a prepaid debit card but that isn’t the case here.